merose/ad4a-intro-to-programming/docs/java-concepts.md

 ## The Android terminal window

+**NOTE**: Ideally something like `jshell` (which can be accessed programmatically using the JDK, BTW) would be built-in to Code on the Go, so the instructions on how to start and stop the `jshell` would be different, and would not involve an actual Linux shell.

 The terminal window is called a _shell_ window.
 It allows you to perform command-line operations in the underlying Linux operating system.
 One such command is `ls`, which stands for "list files."
 (Linux has many commands with very short abbreviations like this.)
 Try that command out by typing `ls` followed by Enter like this:

 ```